Querent-ai/querent-docs/querent/docs/get-started/quickstart.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-In this quick start guide, we will install Querent, create an index, add documents and finally execute search queries.
-All the Querent commands used in this guide are documented [in the CLI reference documentation](/docs/reference/cli.md).
+This guide outlines the steps to install Querent, including creating an index, adding documents, and executing search queries.
+The commands are detailed in the [in the CLI reference documentation](/docs/reference/cli.md).

 ## Pre-requisites for binary installation

-- Ensure that Python version 3.9 or newer is installed on your system.
-You can verify the installed version of Python by running the following command in your terminal.
+- Python 3.9 or newer must be installed.
+Users can verify their Python version with:
 ```bash
 python3 --version
 ```

-  If Python is not installed, or if your version is older than 3.9, visit the [official Python website](https://www.python.org/downloads/) to download and install the latest version for your operating system.
+  If Python is below version 3.9, it should be updated from the [official Python website](https://www.python.org/downloads/).

-- Once Python is set up, create a virtual environment in your project directory.
-Use the following commands to create and activate a virtual environment.
+- A virtual environment is required in the project directory:
 ```bash
 python3 -m venv querent-env
 ```